 Bren Donnellan

 For Bren Donnellan, storytelling is what helps the world make sense.
-While growing up as a young queer person, Bren was forced to acknowledge that the fantasy of how the world should work didn’t seem to include people like them.
-In the confusion, it became second-nature to seek comfort and clarity in the stories of […]
+While growing up as a young queer person, Bren was forced to acknowledge how the world didn’t seem to include people like her.
+In the confusion, it became second-nature to seek comfort and clarity in the stories of those who had lived their lives […]

 Renae Mason Copy